nafSadh/notes/intvw.md

 - Virtually everyone is familiar with [**Cracking the Coding Interview**](http://a.co/d/73OhN0n) by Gayle Laakmann McDowell and probably you would be benefited from it too.

+## Video Lectures

+> There some really good lectures on fundamentals of compuer science and on some on interview prep

+- [**CS50 2017** - Lecture 0 - Scratch](https://www.youtube.com/watch?v=y62zj9ozPOM) -- Harvard's CS50 lectures are
+famous and now most of them are available online.
+This is a good intro.

+- [**Jackson Gabbard**](https://www.youtube.com/channel/UCcdCkJKXlRoXVD03eo-q8mQ/videos), one of the early Facebook engineer made some really great video lectures circa 2016-2017.
+I really liked them.